kuhchung/kuhchung.github.io/pages/weapon-guide/Hammer.md

 Triple pound, super pound, or golfswing the head.

+## Spinning Golfswing
+To perform a spinning golfswing, you need to charge to full level, then release R while you're still moving.
+This will put you in a spin.

+If you hit X after 1-3 spins, you will get the undesirable low swing.

+If you hit X after 4-6 spins, you will get the golfswing.

+If you do nothing, you will get the undesirable swing again.

 ## Hammer loop
 Barring monsters with problematic heads, I would say that superpounds comprise 90% of your attacks.
 The remaining 10% will just be random attacks of opportunity that you can sneak in.